hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ### Bravo!
 You Made It To the End 👏

-This demo should serve as a starting point as there's plenty more which can improved (error handling, data parsing, additional functionality).
+This demo should serve as a starting point as there's plenty more which can be improved (error handling, data parsing, additional functionality).

 We can even take this a step further and have Automation accounts be triggered by playbooks within Sentinel, but maybe that's a write up for another day.
 If you have any questions, I’d love to hear from you!
 Hope this helped.